 While you are adding fields to your record map, you can open a sample file to see how its data maps to the record you are creating.

-For delimited record maps, fields within composite fields have different delimiters.
+For delimited record maps, fields within composite fields have different separators.
 For example, in a record, the top-level field are delimited by commas, but within a composite the fields are delimited by semicolons.
 For fixed-width record maps, composite fields help organize the data conceptually, but do not impact the processing of the input message.

 When you create a composite field in the Record Mapper, composite fields set the default name as a qualified name that matches the composite structure.
 The qualified field names determine the structure of fields within the generated record class.
 If you modify the field names to have different qualified names, the level of composite fields in the record map is independent from the structure of the fields in the generated record class.